It's recommended that patrons wear a mask upon entering the facility/checking in/and until they leave the bathhouse before removing their mask.

 Non-potty trained children must wear a swim diaper.
 Swim diapers must be worn under a swimsuit and are available for purchase at the front desk.

 No swim noodles or squirt guns are allowed in the pool.

 No glass, drugs, or alcohol in the facility.

-No smoking in the building or on pool decks.
+No smoking (including vaping) anywhere on pool grounds including in the building and on pool decks,

 No party items such as balloons, cakes, large cookies, trophies, gifts, etc. are allowed during regular pool hours.

 Height requirement for the slides is 48 inches.